CivAIgentics/Jett/BILINGUAL_IMPLEMENTATION_COMPLETE.md

 ## 🚀 What We Built

-Jacky 3.0 now has **comprehensive bilingual support** for both English and Spanish speakers!
-This is a major enhancement that makes the platform truly inclusive for Midland's diverse community.
+Jett now has **comprehensive bilingual support** for both English and Spanish speakers!
+This is a major enhancement that makes the platform truly inclusive for Odessa's diverse community.

 ---

 ## ✨ Features Implemented

 ### 1. **Intent Detection (12 Categories)**
-Jacky understands user intent in both languages:
+Jett understands user intent in both languages:

 | Category | English | Spanish |
 |----------|---------|---------|